hexa-decim8/microdot/README.md

 The historic reality is that microdots have a time and place.
 What that time and place is, is up to the sender and recipient.
 While there are enough back-alleys that still exist on the Internet, there are still places on the planet where it's less risky to use a more rudimentary, older system.

+# Reflections
+For me, this process could be improved by using a higher quality of film stock.
+What I used was a fairly standard roll of 35mm film, but something much higher in contrast such as microfiche or other stock specifically designed for high-quality document photography would have worked much better.
+Another possible improvement for next time would be to use a lens with a better focal distance than what I had at my disposal.
+This will be a bit harder to work around since these kinds of lenses are typically much more expensive.

+If I could only choose one thing of the two to improve the quality of the smallest size of microdot for next time though, it would be the higher film stock.

 # Summary
 Are microdots an anacronism that have no application in the modern world?
 Has their time long since passed, and died